ALIZARINENGINE/AlizarinEngine/README.md

 ## ⚙️ Core Engine Overview

-The engine's first voice, an internal proof-of-concept, is developed under the codename **ALIZARIN**.
-This name will be replaced by the voice's official character identity upon her reveal.
+The engine's first voice, the mascott voice and proof-of-concept, is developed under the name **ALIZARIN** sharing a name with the engine.

 The ALIZARIN Engine is a high-level, LGPLv3-licensed voice synthesis framework designed for generating multiple voice products (real-time TTS, AI singing, and concatenative singing) from a single, **100% synthetic source**.
 This initiative is inspired by the pioneering work of missile_39's Adachi Rei, but takes a **different approach** to the "no-human-inside" concept by utilizing a unique hybrid method that incorporates both **modern latent-space AI** and **algorithmic formant synthesis** reminiscent of classic systems based on the style of the Votrax SC-01 and its Tandy TRS-80 Voice Synthesizer.